Kasanka National Park: Other wildlife

 In addition to the large and more visible game and wildlife, Kasanka is home to an incredible variety of insects and other arthropods.
 The many rivers and marshes are home to a wide range of reed frogs and other amphibians.
 Large crocodiles dwell in the rivers and huge specimens can be seen along the Kasanka and Luwombwa Rivers.
 Large Nile monitors occur as well, as do Speke's hinged tortoise.
-Common snake species include African rock python, forest cobra, lined olympic snake, olive marsh snake and herald snake.
+Common snake species include Southern African rock python, forest cobra, lined olympic snake, olive marsh snake and herald snake.
 Three geckos, one agama, five skinks, one worm-lizard and two lizard species are known to occur as well.